 - Experience teaching at Saint Mary’s University.
-Preference will be given to adjunct faculty members who have taught at least 6 credits at Saint Mary’s University.
+Preference will be given to course-contracted faculty members who have taught at least 6 credits at Saint Mary’s University.

-- Current use of Canvas or willingness/availability to complete a Canvas Training before the start of the program.
+- Currently use Canvas or a willingness to complete a Canvas Essentials Training before the start of the program.
 Teaching Fellows will use Canvas throughout the sessions and are expected to have completed SMU’s Canvas Training and/or actively use Canvas as a course management tool in their teaching.

 - Commitment to professional growth and applying the learning.
-Participants will, throughout the 6 months, complete a teaching portfolio on Canvas demonstrating their applied learning.
+Participants will complete a teaching portfolio on Canvas demonstrating their applied learning.

 - Willingness to facilitate future faculty development offerings.
 The program develops individual faculty members as both teachers and leaders.
 Teaching Fellows will be invited to share their learning and expertise with other faculty.

 - Program director approval.
-As part of the selection process, the applicant’s program director needs to review the application and provide their approval.
+As part of the selection process, the applicant’s program director needs to review the application and provide approval.

 - Balance among SGPP Schools, disciplines, and degree level.
 Representation from all Schools and across disciplines and degree levels is sought in the final selection.

 A maximum of 12 course-contracted faculty members will be selected.
-Participants who attend and complete all 6 sessions and the e-learning activities will receive a $500 stipend and certificate.
+Participants who attend and complete all 7 workshop sessions and the e-learning activities receive a $500 stipend and certificate.

 This workshop is designed to help faculty begin the process of discovering and developing the power of community and sociality in learning.
 Participants will define their teaching style and teaching philosophy, explore teaching excellence through the lens of Lasallian pedagogy, and develop critically reflective practices for continual growth.

-In this session participants will explore a variety of instructional technologies to expand and enhance their teaching repertoire.
+In this session, participants will explore a variety of instructional technologies to expand and enhance their teaching repertoire.
 Faculty will practice designing their instruction through the lens of technology to discover the strengths technology brings to their students’ learning experiences.
-Facilitator: TBD

 Adult Learning-Centered Instruction

-In this workshop faculty will design instruction aimed at creating effective learning experiences for high-quality adult learning.
+In this workshop, faculty will design instruction aimed at creating effective learning experiences for high-quality adult learning.
 Participants will examine and apply research-based strategies designed specifically for adult learners in higher education.
-Facilitator: TBD

 Grading and Evaluation of Learning